-(1743-1826), was visited during his stay as ambassador to France (1785-1789) and described as one of the best wineries.
-The estate was bought in 1956 by the Algerian immigrant family Perrin, who restored it and re-planted the vineyards.
-From 1982 to 2008, it was led by Anthony Perrin (+2008), who was instrumental in the formation of Pessac-Léognan as its own appellation.
-Since his death, the estate is managed by his sons Eric and Philibert Perrin.
+The estate is located in the municipality of Léognan in the area Pessac-Léognan in Graves (Bordeaux).
+It was founded in 1234 by Ramon Carbonnieux.
+In 1740 he was of Benedictine monks accepted.
+According to legend, these allegedly managed to sell their white wine to the Turkish court as "mineral water".
+From later US President Thomas Jefferson (1743-1826) it was during his stay as ambassador of the United States in France (1785-1789) as one of the best wineries.
+The estate was bought in 1956 by the immigrant from Algeria family Perrin, who restored it and replanted the vineyards.
+From 1982 to 2008 it was headed by Anthony Perrin (+2008), who was instrumental in the formation of Pessac-Léognan as its own appellation.
+Today it is run by his sons Eric and Philibert Perrin.

 Both the white wine and the red wine are in the single-stage Graves classification classified as "Cru Classé".
 The vineyards cover 92 hectares of vineyards, with the red wines Cabernet Sauvignon (30%), Merlot.
 Cabernet Franc, Malbec ( Cot ) and Petit Verdot, as well as the white wine varieties Sauvignon Blanc (30%), Sémillon and Muscadelle are planted.
 The long-lasting white wine will be three months in 100% new expanded.
 The Second white wine is called "Château La Tour-Léognan".
 The red wine is produced in typical Graves style.
 The family also includes Château Bois-Martin, Château Haut-Vigneau, Château La Bereisen-Léognan, Château Le Sartre and Château Lafont-Menaut, also located in Pessac-Léognan.